shane0/shane0.github.io/docs/thich.md

 In his teachings, Thich Nhat Hanh explains that the Nirmanakaya is the physical manifestation of the Buddha in the world.
 It is the form that the Buddha takes in order to teach and guide beings on the path to liberation.
 He argues that the Nirmanakaya represents the interdependence and interrelatedness of all things and serves as a reminder that the wisdom and compassion of the Buddha are present in the world and can be experienced by all beings.

-Thich Nhat Hanh writes that when we practice mindfulness and compassion in our daily lives, we can embody the Nirmanakaya and serve as a manifestation of the Buddha's teachings in the world.
+Thich Nhat Hanh writes that when we practice MINDFULNESS and compassion in our daily lives, we can embody the Nirmanakaya and serve as a manifestation of the Buddha's teachings in the world.
 He argues that this can help us to transform ourselves and the world around us and to bring peace, love, and understanding to those around us.

 In his book, "The Heart of the Buddha's Teaching," Thich Nhat Hanh writes: "The Nirmanakaya is the manifestation of the Buddha's wisdom and compassion in the world.
 It represents the interdependence and interrelatedness of all things and serves as a reminder that the path to liberation is available to all beings."
-This highlights the idea that the Nirmanakaya is a representation of the transformative power of the Buddha's teachings, and that through mindfulness and compassion, we can embody this power and bring peace and happiness to the world.
+This highlights the idea that the Nirmanakaya is a representation of the transformative power of the Buddha's teachings, and that through MINDFULNESS and compassion, we can embody this power and bring peace and happiness to the world.

 ## thich 12 interdependent origination